How to Write a Service Level Agreement

 - Concerns from customers about how IT services are delivered

 - Customers who want to choose the amount of service IT provides

 For example, companies that offer web hosting or SaaS services typically require customers to sign an SLA or check a box saying “I Agree” in order to create an account.

 If you need help with how to write a service level agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.